microprediction/microprediction/docs/aai.md

 We can have the best of all worlds by calling it Artificial Artificial Intelligence (AAI) and avoiding any possible confusion.

-### A quick review of the argument against AGI
+### A quick review of the argument against machines being intelligent

 - AI can't really think because it is artificial.
 - Just backprop or simple rules.
 - And you are a hype-monkey if you suggest otherwise.
 - And you are so irresponsible for suggesting that a machine could do lots of different things quite intelligently.
 - And Theranos, and blockchain.
 - And something really, really vague about quantum computing from Penrose
 - And some examples of things ChatGPT got wrong last year.
 Oh wait, [most are fixed](https://microprediction.medium.com/remind-me-again-why-large-language-models-cant-think-acab12da63de) already.